Skip to main content

 // hashing a secureString attribute

-const userEmail = sha256(salt + user.email);
+const userEmail = sha256(salt + user.email).toString();

-// hashing an secureString[] attribute
+// hashing a secureString[] attribute

-const userTags = user.tags.map(tag => sha256(salt + tag));
+const userTags = user.tags.map(tag => sha256(salt + tag).toString());

 gb.setAttributes({